quazex/nestjs-ioredis/README.md

 ### Connection and graceful shutdown

-By default, this module doesn't manage client connection on application bootstrap or shutdown.
+You need to enable shutdown hooks to activate connection management when the application is shut down.
 You can read more about lifecycle hooks on the NestJS [documentation page](https://docs.nestjs.com/fundamentals/lifecycle-events#application-shutdown).

 ```typescript
 // main.ts